2024 - Celebrating our 10th

 Here is a place to learn about the process used in creating walkable art.
 The frequently asked questions about how, when, where, who and why.

-Photos of events from September 2019 and 2020 calendar images.
+Photos of Circles in the Sand and 2022 calendar images.
 Videos by Oregon Field Guide and NBC nightly news.
 Time lapse by Bill Vining.

 Public event schedule and current updates.